Generic Green's Conjecture and Generic Geometric Syzygy Conjecture in Positive Characteristic: Preliminaries

 \subsection{Lazarsfeld-Mukai Bundle}

-In \cite{LR86}, Lazarsfeld first introduced such vector bundle $E=E_{C,A}$ on a K3 surface $X$ associated to a pair $(C,A)$, where $C$ is a smooth curve lying on $X$, and $A$ a base-point free line bundle on $C$ with $h^0(A)=r+1$ and $\deg\,A=d$.
+In \cite{LR86}, Lazarsfeld first introduced a vector bundle $E=E_{C,A}$ on a K3 surface $X$ associated with a pair $(C,A)$, where $C$ is a smooth curve on $X$ and $A$ is a base-point free line bundle on $C$ with $h^0(A)=r+1$ and $\deg\,A=d$.
 As mentioned in the Introduction, $E^{\vee}$ fits into an exact sequence

 where $i:C\hookrightarrow X$ is the inclusion.
-Dualizing it gives
+Dualizing it gives: